phelpsbp/Studio-Ghibli-Genre-Popularity-Analysis/README.md

 - Tableau

 ## Results
-The results highlight several strategic insights:
-1. **Adventure-Animation** genres have shown significant financial success, suggesting potential for future investments.
+1. **Adventure-Animation** genres have shown significant financial success.
-2. **Animation-Drama** remains a staple, indicating its sustained appeal to audiences.
+2. **Animation-Drama** remains a staple, proving its sustained appeal to audiences.
-3. Effective directorial choices, particularly involving veteran directors like Hayao Miyazaki, significantly enhance film performance.
+3. Films done by Hayao Miyazaki significantly enhance film performance.

 ## Recommendations
 Based on the analysis, the following strategies are recommended for Studio Ghibli: